Welcome to the James Madison Program at Princeton University!

 FELLOWSHIP INCOME / PAY CYCLE / TAXABILITY

 U.S. citizens receiving only Fellowship income receive no year-end reporting form (1099, W-2, or 1042-S) because the University does not know the payee’s personal circumstances to ascertain the taxability or non-taxability of the earnings.
 You will need to file an individual income tax return for your earnings and should use your final pay stub of the year with year-to-date figures.
 You can print your pay statements via the HR Self Service portal.
 Fellows and postdocs are paid once a month, on the last business day of the month.
 We encourage you to sign up for Direct Deposit, which you can do from the HR Self Service portal.
-Otherwise, payroll will send your check to the campus address they have on file via campus mail.
+Otherwise, payroll will send your check to the home address they have on file for you.
+Please be sure this is correct in HR Self Service.

 The James Madison Program will provide you with research support during your fellowship year, payable to you by reimbursement upon receipt of original itemized receipts.
 These funds are allocated to assist you in your research and are intended to pay for research-related expenses, such as the purchase of books and other research materials (including software), the employment of research assistants, payment of subventions, payment of translation expenses for research materials, research-related travel, and other research-related expenditures.
 We are not able to reimburse you for the purchase of computer hardware, such as peripherals, digital cameras, phones, iPads, etc. Entertainment expenses during travel are also not reimbursable.
 Please note that requests for all reimbursements must be submitted within 30 days of incurring the expense and should be accompanied by detailed receipts with the purpose of the expense clearly stated on each receipt.
 Any unused funds at the end of the year will be maintained by the James Madison Program for future fellowship use.
 You will use the Concur system to enter your expenses for reimbursement.
 Please see Debby for details and your research account balance.